Deviating from Standards

 Your application may be deferred by the Standards Committee pending further information.
 In such cases, the Standards Committee’s Chair and RSSB will help you with your application if necessary.

-All authorised deviations are recorded in the Deviations Register (attached below).
+All authorised deviations are recorded in the Deviations Register (available from the resources below).

 Please bear in mind that it is your responsibility to notify the industry parties affected by the deviation (and therefore previously consulted) about the decision of the Standards Committee.